abhimukherjee91/network-automation-examples/README.md

 # network-automation-examples
-This repository contains some key report automation on multiple network vendors
+This repository contains some report automation examples that I created on some major networking platforms and equipments.
+These programs helped me to get current data of my infrastructure, especially performing pre and post checks and some diagnostics post major changes.
+Hope these will help you all as well.